ankita-1007/Face-Detection/README.md

 <br>
 One of the more popular approaches is called the <b>“Multi-Task Cascaded Convolutional Neural Network,”</b> or MTCNN . <br>
 <br>
+Used DeepFace library to detect emotions of a person using webcam

 During the COVID-19 pandemic, face detection systems have become crucial as they can effectively detect faces even when individuals are wearing masks,